 Financial Aid is available for students in Kindergarten through 12th Grade and is awarded based on need and our financial aid budget.
-We consider every completed application for financial aid we receive with all necessary and required documents; if a family feels they have a need, they can apply and get full review and consideration from the committee.
-Please note the financial aid process is kept separate and confidential from the admissions application process and is needs based, not merit based.
+We consider every completed application (with all necessary and required documents) for financial aid.
+If a family feels they have a need, they can apply and get full review and consideration from the committee.
+Please note the financial aid process is kept separate and confidential from the admissions application process and is needs-based, not merit-based.

 Families applying for financial aid must fill out the School and Student Services Parent Financial Statement (SSS PFS) application and upload all recent tax returns.
 Friends understands that families are comprised in a variety of ways, but it is expected that all parents/guardians assume financial responsibility for the child, to the extent that they are financially able and will contribute to the education of the student.
 Thus, to be considered for financial aid, both custodial and non-custodial parents must complete the Parent Financial Statement forms and submit tax information, regardless of their relationship status.
 If only one parent is legally financially responsible for the applicant, supporting documentation must be provided.

-The financial aid application process is personalized and confidential.
-We take time and care to review every aspect of a file, considering items like family size, situation, circumstance and need and strive to meet the needs of those families who qualify for aid within our financial aid budget.
-Aid is based on financial need only as demonstrated by families’ School and Student Services Financial Aid (SSS) application and their taxes, and we expect that all families applying for aid will be forthcoming with their financial information.
-Awards are not based on academic performance or merit.
-With a limited budget, Friends prioritizes applications received before the deadline in the following order: families who are Members of the New York Quarterly Meeting; families currently receiving aid; families not currently receiving financial aid, but who are experiencing financial emergencies; and finally, families of newly admitted students.
+The financial aid application process is personalized and confidential; awards are not based on academic performance or merit.
+We take time and care to review every aspect of a file, considering items like family size, situation, circumstance, and need and strive to meet the needs of those families who qualify for aid within our financial aid budget.
+Aid is based on financial need only as demonstrated by families’ School and Student Services Financial Aid (SSS) applicationand their tax information.
+We expect that all families applying for aid will be forthcoming with their financial information to help us have as accurate a financial landscape profile as possible.
+To maximize our financial aid budget, Friends prioritizes applications received before the deadline in the following order: families who are Members of the New York Quarterly Meeting; families currently receiving aid; currently enrolled families not currently receiving financial aid, but who are experiencing financial emergencies; and finally, families of newly admitted students.

-All returning families must submit a new Parent Financial Statement (PFS) on time each year and all past school bills must be paid in full to be considered for a financial aid award.
+All returning families must submit a new Parent Financial Statement (PFS) before the deadline each year, and all past school bills must be paid in full to be considered for a financial aid award.
 Unless a family’s financial circumstances changes considerably from one year to the next, families receiving financial aid can reasonably expect continued financial support in line with what they have been receiving if their financial situation remains the same, with relative adjustments made for tuition increases.
 However, if a family experiences significant financial changes, tuition awards will be adjusted accordingly.

 Applications for financial aid for returning families must be completed each year no later than December 1 for the following academic year.
 Late applications will be reviewed if there is still funding available.